Juliana Rojas

-Juliana Rojas is a Brazilian filmmaker who was born in Campinas, São Paulo (June 23, 1981).
-She graduated in Cinema in Escola de Comunicação e Artes da USP (School of Communication and Arts of University of São Paulo) where she met fellow Brazilian filmmaker Marco Dutra.
-This was the beginning of a long partnership between them.
-In 2004, while still in school, they codirected a short film called Lenço Branco.
-Their short film was part of a section of the Cannes Film Festival that is dedicated to university films, Cinéfondation.
-Three years later, in 2007, Um Ramo, another short film directed by Rojas and Dutra, would be nominated to Semaine de la Critique of Cannes Film Festival.
-In 2011, her first feature film would be premiered in the Festival, in the "Un Certain Regard" section.
-Her film, Good Manners was nominated in 2017 at the Locarno Film Festival.
-She has also worked as an editor.
+Juliana Rojas is a Brazilian filmmaker and editor born in Campinas, São Paulo (June 23, 1981).
+She graduated in Cinema in School of Communication and Arts of University of São Paulo (Escola de Comunicação e Artes da USP).

+In 2011, her first feature film Hard Labor had its world premiere at the Un Certain Regard section of the 2011 Cannes Film Festival.
+Her film, Good Manners won the Silver Leopard at the 2017 Locarno Film Festival.
+In 2024, her latest film Cidade; Campo, won the Best Director award at the Encounters section of the 74th Berlin International Film Festival.

 Career

 She graduated from USP in 2005, with specialization in Editing, Screenplay and Sound (1999-2005).
-Juliana Roja started her career while she was still in school.
+Juliana Rojas started her career while she was still in school.
 According to an interview with her, she said yet on the first year of college she became close friends with Marco Dutra and realized both had shared interests such as scary movies, animation, musicals.
 She directed her first film with Dutra in 2004, a short movie called Lenço Branco as their final assignment project for school.
 In the same year, it was part of Cinéfondation in Cannes Film Festival.

 This event brought attention to the duo.
 In 2007, they directed another short film Um Ramo and was nominated to Semaine de la Critique and won Best Short Film.
 Um Ramo was made with government of São Paulo funding, through an "Edital" (public notice) and produced by Sara Silveira from Dezenove Som e Imagens production company.
 Juliana Rojas had the opportunity to meet Sara Silveira through a friend in common.
 Um Ramo helped her get attention in her work and helped her find her aesthetics.
-It brings fantasy elements to portray urban life of nowadays middle class society and this characteristic is a constant in Juliana Roja and Marco Dutra’s work.
+It brings fantasy elements to portray urban life of nowadays middle class society and this characteristic is a constant in Juliana Rojas and Marco Dutra’s work.

 With Dutra, she codirected As Sombras, a short movie in 2009, and then Desassossego – filme das maravilhas in 2010.
 After being nominated for Best Short Film in Cannes (2007), Sara Silveira proposed that they brought a feature film screenplay project to show at the Festival.
-That is how, in 2011, Hard Labor would become Roja's first feature film and would get into the selection Un Certain Regard, in Cannes Film Festival.
+That is how, in 2011, Hard Labor would become Rojas's first feature film and would get into the selection Un Certain Regard, in Cannes Film Festival.
 This film was nominated for ten categories in Prêmio Fiesp/Sesi-SP, such as Best Movie and Best Director.
 It featured a frequent actress in their work, Helena Albergaria, who was a longtime friend they met working with Cia. do Latão - a theater company in São Paulo - and Marat Descartes.
-Hard Labor was edited by Caetano Gotardo, to whom Roja would edit a film.
+Hard Labor was edited by Caetano Gotardo, to whom Rojas would edit a film.